Terms and Conditions

 4.4 Over-Runs and Under-Runs

-4.4.1 Some printers’ terms permit delivery of quantities over or under the quantity ordered (within a margin of +/- 10 percent) and to charge accordingly.
-The Customer agrees to accept such over-runs or under-runs within this tolerance, and the Designer will invoice the Customer for the actual quantity delivered.
+4.4.1 Some printers may deliver slightly more or fewer items than ordered (often within +/- 10 percent) and charge accordingly.
+The Client agrees to accept this tolerance, and the Designer will invoice for the quantity delivered.

 5. LIABILITY